de Havilland DH.82 Queen Bee

 Oxford Diecast 72TM010 History of Flight

-Oxford Diecast History of Flight series 72TM010 replicates in 1/72 scale diecast the DH.82 Queen Bee pilotless radio-controlled target drone S/N L-5894 in the colour scheme and markings worn at Weybourne Anti-Aircraft Artillery Range on the Norfolk Coast.
+Oxford Diecast History of Flight series 72TM010 is a 1/72 scale diecast model of the DH.82 Queen Bee pilotless radio-controlled target drone S/N L-5894 in the colour scheme and markings worn at Weybourne Anti-Aircraft Artillery Range on the Norfolk Coast.
 The aircraft was shot down and destroyed on June 18, 1941.
 The DH.82 Queen Bee used the wooden Gipsy Moth fuselage with the Tiger Moth flying surfaces; it first flew on January 5, 1935.

 De Havilland DH.82 Tiger Moth